 Short-Term Thinking Dominates Long-Term Strategy

-Solution: Reframe sustainability metrics as risk mitigation and future-proofing, tie them directly to long-term value, stability, and resilience.
+Solution: Reframe sustainability metrics as risk mitigation and future-proofing, then tie them directly to long-term value, stability, and resilience.

 Lack of Internal Expertise and Ownership